rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

   <img src="https://user-images.githubusercontent.com/92673739/151597879-a586a7f5-7a40-4cd1-b926-17c80a8e5217.jpg" width="500"/>
 </p>

 As can be seen from the results, both algorithms have correctly detected 4 out of 7 possible faces.
 Viola-Jones provided 5 false positives and HOG only 1, but Viola-Jones ran significantly faster.
+Both methods have avoided the same faces, two of which are wearing sunglasses and one of which is facing away from the camera.

 ### Reconocimiento facial:
 - EigenFaces: Es el método de reconocimiento facial más antiguo y uno de los más simples.
 Funciona de forma bastante fiable en la mayoría de los entornos controlados.
 Se obtienen las siguientes conclusiones: